sensu/sensu-docs/content/sensu-go/5.5/reference/agent.md

 source       |
 -------------|------
 description  | The name of the Sensu entity associated with the event.
-Use this attribute to tie the event to a [proxy entity][43].
+Use this attribute to tie the event to a proxy entity.
 If no matching entity exists, Sensu creates a proxy entity with the name provided by the `source` attribute. required     | false default      | The agent entity receiving the event data type         | String